samuelgoto/Administration/proposals-CG-WG.md

 * [Stage 1](#stage1): Incubate Proposals
 * [Stage 2](#stage2): Specify a Preferred Proposal
 * [Stage 3](#stage3): Increase Deployment Confidence
-* [Stage 4](#stage4): Publish a Proposed Recommendation
+* [Stage 4](#stage4): Produced a Proposed Recommendation

 # Stage 0

-The purpose of Stage 0 proposals is to allow anyone to raise and explore the Problem Space without asking for permission.
+The purpose of Stage 0 Proposals is to allow anyone to raise and explore the Problem Space without asking for permission.

   * Entrance criteria
     * Nothing: no permission needed from anyone.